Cornelius Boza-Edwards

-Cornelius Boza-Edwards (born Cornelius Bbosa; 27 May 1956) is the former WBC Super Featherweight Champion of the World.
+Cornelius Boza-Edwards (born Cornelius Bbosa; 27 May 1956) is a former professional boxer who is the former WBC Super Featherweight champion of the world.
 Born in Kampala, Uganda, he fought in both the super-featherweight and lightweight divisions.
 He emigrated from Uganda to England, where he lived for a long period.
 He now lives in the United States, where he trains other boxers.

 Amateur career

 Boza-Edwards started boxing at the age of nine in Uganda alongside other notable fighters such as Ayub Kalule and John Mugabi.
 He moved to England with his mentor Jack Edwards and continued to box firstly with the New Enterprise club in Tottenham and then the Fitzroy Lodge club in South London.
 He boxed for England but was overlooked for selection for the Olympic team after being beaten on points by Pat Cowdell in the 1976 ABA championships.

 Boza-Edwards was given another opportunity when he was scheduled to compete as a featherweight boxer for Uganda in the 1976 Montreal Olympics.
 However, Uganda boycotted the Montreal Olympics, as did many other African countries.
 The boycott deprived him of the chance of competing in the Olympics.